ctp-eos/ctp-is-disclosure/Explain CTPSci Sciences.md

 ---

 ## Summary
-CTPSci Sciences is a visionary, speculative framework that combines advanced scientific concepts *(e.g., gravitic propulsion, post-quantum physics)* with **consciousness** and non-physical energy systems connect to our physical world via CTP Energy *(C-energy, C-domain)*.
+CTPSci Sciences is a visionary *'next century'* framework that combines advanced scientific concepts *(e.g., gravitic propulsion, post-quantum physics)* with **consciousness** and non-physical energy systems connect to our physical world via CTP Energy *(C-energy, C-domain)*.

-It aims to revolutionize technology and human evolution, enabling interstellar travel and a new industrial era.
+CTP aims to revolutionize technology and human evolution, enabling interstellar travel and a new industrial era.
 Ambitious and imaginative, blending open-source software development with futuristic, post-metaphysical ideas.
 Its practical manifestations, like the CTP-EOS Linux distribution *(presently in development)*, serve as entry points to engage communities with its broader vision: achieve private/commercial/industrial level **interstellar travel** in our lifetime.

 ---